vmstan/gravity-sync/README.md

 Additionally, some things to consider:

-- Gravity Sync has been tested with Ubuntu and Rasbian.
-It will likely work on other distros but they have not been tested.
-Please let me know if you have any issues.
+- Gravity Sync is regularly tested during development with Ubuntu and Raspberry Pi OS (previously, Raspbian).
+As Gravity Sync is just an (admittedly) long bash script, it will likely work on other Linux distributions that have the `bash` shell installed.
+But please file an Issue if you're unable to run it on another platform.
 - Gravity Sync has not been tested with Docker container deployments of Pi-hole, and is not expected to work there without major modifications.
 You will need Pi-hole setup with a "traditional" install directly in the base operating system.

 ## Installation